 - 2-4 sprigs fresh rosemary optional

-- Combine the 1½ tsp fine grind sea salt, 1 tsp black pepper, and ½ tsp dried crushed rosemary leaves.
+- Combine the 1½ teaspoon fine grind sea salt, 1 teaspoon black pepper, and ½ teaspoon dried crushed rosemary leaves.
 Mix well and use the seasoning mix to rub all over the brisket.

 - In the inner pot, combine the beef broth, red wine vinegar, brown sugar and stir.